Published at: 2025-10-30

 1.1 Definition of Sandbox Change Sets

 A change set is a packaged collection of metadata.
-Its primary function is to transfer metadata from one environment to other connected environments for deployment.
+Change sets are used to send metadata from one environment to another associated environment for deployment.

 What is metadata?

-• Metadata refers to configuration items in the enterprise management menu, such as objects, fields, layouts, permissions, workflows, custom functions, etc.
+• Metadata refers to configuration items in the administrative menus of the organization, such as objects, fields, page layouts, permissions, flows, and custom functions.

-During secondary implementation, to avoid impacting the normal operation of the production environment, we can create a sandbox environment and perform the implementation there.
+During follow-up implementations, to avoid impacting production operations, create a sandbox environment and perform configuration and testing there.

-In this scenario, we can create a change set in the sandbox, add the metadata components we want to synchronize to production into the change set, then send the change set from the sandbox to the production environment.
-Finally, we validate and deploy the change set in the production environment, completing the migration of metadata from sandbox to production.
+To do this, create a change set in the sandbox, add the metadata components you want to sync to production, send the change set from the sandbox to production, then validate and deploy the change set in production.
+This completes the metadata migration from sandbox to production.

 1.3 Types of Sandbox Change Sets

-• Outbound Change Sets: These contain collections of metadata being sent from the current environment to external connected environments.
+• Outbound Change Set: An outbound change set is a collection of metadata sent from the current environment to an external associated environment.

-• Inbound Change Sets: These contain collections of metadata that have been sent from external connected environments to the current environment.
-After receiving an inbound change set, enterprises can perform validation and deployment operations.
+• Inbound Change Set: An inbound change set is a collection of metadata that has been sent from an external associated environment to the current environment.
+After receiving an inbound change set, the organization can validate and deploy it.

-1.4 Important Notes About Using Sandbox Change Sets
+1.4 Notes and Caveats for Using Sandbox Change Sets

-• Deploying a change set will create new or update existing metadata in the target environment.
-The primary key used to determine whether to create or update metadata is typically the metadata’s apiName.
+• Deploying a change set creates new metadata or updates existing metadata in the target environment.
+The primary key used to determine whether to create or update is typically the metadata’s API name.

-• Change sets cannot be used to delete metadata; they can only create or update metadata.
+• You cannot delete metadata via change sets; change sets can only create or update metadata.

 • Once a change set is successfully deployed, it cannot be rolled back with a single action.
-If you need to remove metadata deployed by a change set, you must manually delete each deployed metadata item in the backend management interface.
+To remove metadata deployed by a change set, manually delete each deployed metadata item through the administrative interface.

 Submit Feedback